saivaai/webhook-integration/README.md

 ## Payload Description (daily_risk_report)

-The payload will contain an array of report objects FacilityRTHRiskReport (see SAIV-2280)  one per facility
+The payload will contain an array of report objects FacilityRiskReport, one per facility

 ```
 {